keithfma/neighborhood/README.md

 Optimization is implemented, ensemble appraisal is in progress.

+## Testing

+This project uses [pytest](https://docs.pytest.org/en/latest/) for unit testing.
+The aim is not to be exhuastive, but to provide reasonable assurances that everything works as advertised.
+To run, simply call `pytest` from somewhere in this package.

 ## References

 1. Sambridge, M. (1999).
 Geophysical inversion with a neighbourhood algorithm -